trix-uta/utaproxy-tools/utaproxyreportgenerator/src/main/resources/readme.txt

 DATA PROVIDER PLUGINS
 Data providers instruct the generator on how to produce plot data points from log data.
-There is a default data provider that provides plot data for regular UsaProxy log data.
+There is a default data provider that provides plot data for regular UtaProxy log data.
 In addition, it is possible to have plugins that provide other ways to extract plot data from the parsed log files.
 The `dataProvider` command line option can be used to change the data provider class.
 The JAR file that contains the specified data provider must reside in the `plugins/`